 Union calls 1%/year pay increase offer for U.S. refinery workers 'ridiculous'

-HOUSTON, Jan 26 (Reuters) - The United Steelworkers union (USW) called a 1% per year pay increase offered by lead oil industry negotiator Marathon Petroleum MPC.N "ridiculous," according to a message sent to members on Wednesday and seen by Reuters.
+HOUSTON, Jan 26 (Reuters) - A pay raise offer of 1% a year for workers made by lead oil industry negotiator Marathon Petroleum MPC.N is "ridiculous," the United Steelworkers union said in a message to members on Wednesday.

 "We didn't work from home during the pandemic.
-We showed up and kept our facilities running," the Steelworkers said in the message about the pay offer that would give 30,000 U.S. refinery and chemical plant workers a 1% pay increase for each of three years under the contract the two sides are negotiating ahead of a Feb.
-1 deadline.
+We showed up and kept our facilities running," the union said in the message, which was seen by Reuters.
+The message said the offer would give 30,000 U.S. refinery and chemical plant workers a 1% pay increase for each of three years under the contract being negotiated.

+Under the current contract, which expires Feb.
+1, workers received pay increases of 3.5% in each of the contract's first two years and 4% in the third and last year.

+Going into talks, the union was seeking "significant" pay increases and improvements in health insurance, according to people familiar with deliberations over the summer within the USW who were not authorized to speak publicly.

 ((erwin.seba@thomsonreuters.com; +1 832 746 4269; Reuters Messaging: erwin.seba.thomsonreuters.com@reuters.net))